 This attribute is a great one since it is not uncommon for some recruiters to panic and feel pressed to make the deal just to get it over with.
 Great recruiters give much scrutiny to pairing candidates with open positions, thereby avoiding recruiting for the same position again a few months down the road.

-Hopefully this list has sparked some ideas for better evaluating recruiters.
+Hopefully this list has sparked some ideas for better evaluating recruiter characteristics and understanding their importance.
 Hiring the right people for the right seats on the bus is no small feat.
 Make sure your recruiter is ready for the task!

 A special thanks to all the people who submitted feedback for this piece!
 Your ideas will help thousands of people improve their recruiting processes!